 How Long Will It Take to Regenerate?

 As mentioned before, lizards have the ability to regenerate their tails.
 It takes about nine weeks for a lizard to grow their tail back.
-Within the first three weeks, the lizard's tail is a dark stump of lymph vessels.

-When the tails grow back, they regenerate from the inside-out.
+When the tail grows back, it regenerates from the inside out.
+For the first three weeks, the lizard's tail is a dark stump of lymph vessels.
 After six weeks, the whole shape of the tail has been regenerated.
 After the tail has been growing back for six weeks, the lizard's skin begins to form over the lymph vessels.

 Watch the video below to see it in action!